plurid/plurid/docs/GETTING_STARTED.md

   (Ctrl + wheel, or two fingers on touch), or click the small cube in that rail — the page pulls back and tilts, the chrome fades in, and you are in the 3D space of §2.
 - **Return**: **Escape** docks the nearest page again (on a spawned page, Escape goes to its parent instead).
 - **The address bar is the page**: the docked page's path is the location (`/page-1/about`), a click is a history entry, the browser's Back and Forward dock the pages, and a link to a page's path opens the site docked on it.
-Serve every page path with the application (an SPA fallback); `docking: { url: false }` opts out.
+Serve every page path with the application (an SPA fallback); a site under a prefix sets `docking: { url: { base: '/docs' } }`; `docking: { url: false }` opts out.

 There is no mode: the pose of the camera is the whole state.
 Every undeclared plane takes the view's size (`planeHeight: 1`); a plane can still declare its own `width` / `height`.
 Details in